 12. Cecilia Krooglik

-Three-time NQ NPC Bikini Master, Pilates instructor, and mom of three loves her good hamstring workouts.
+Three-time NQ NPC Bikini Master, Pilates instructor, and mom of three loves her good hamstring workouts and workouts like the 30 day thigh challenge.

 Beyonce is no stranger to wearing revealing clothes on stage, but with legs like hers, why hide them?